 Members “learn by doing.”
 Through hands-on learning experiences, members with guidance and mentoring from adult volunteers, learn skills that will last a lifetime.

 To learn more about the 4-H experience take a look at this video made by one of our 4-H members.

 Who can join?

-Any child age 5 through 18 can join and 4-H is open to all children, youth and teens.
+Any child age 5 through 18 as of October 1 of the current 4-H year, can join and 4-H is open to all children, youth and teens.
 WSU Extension programs, employment, and volunteer service are available to all without discrimination.
 (See WSU Executive Policy #15)

 4-H Age is determined by October 1 the beginning of the 4-H year.
 New members can join at any time.

 Intermediates are 11-13